-Our Hatchets & Hops full day tour gets your blood pumping
+Our full day Hatchets & Hops brewery tour gets your blood pumping

-After our time at LUMBER PUNKS, we will stay in the area and visit craft breweries at some of Brisbane’s best inner-city venues with a tour of at least one brewery.
+After our time at LUMBER PUNKS, we will stay in the area and visit Brisbane breweries around the inner-city with a tour of at least one brewery.
 We’ll chat with the people that produce this liquid gold and even enjoy some history with your beer education.

 Pick up times: 10:30am – Prince Consort Hotel (Fortitude Valley) / 10:40am – The Gresham (CBD)